pbrisbin/xmonad-config/README.md

     git clone git://github.com/pbrisbin/xmonad-config.git ~/.xmonad

-I use a few modules you may not have installed (ex: http and regex-posix), so you should verify everything compiles before actually
+I use a few modules you may not have installed (ex: http and tagsoup), so you should verify everything compiles before actually restarting:
-restarting:

     cd ~/.xmonad
     ghci -ilib xmonad.hs

-This will notify you of any missing modules, install them from the aur (haskell-* packages) or using `cabal install`.
+This will notify you of any missing modules.

-Press `Ctrl-D` to exit ghci, then `M-q` to restart xmonad.
+Press `Ctrl-d` to exit ghci, then `M-q` to restart xmonad.